 - Idaho Court of Appeals

-As per Idaho’s judicial laws, District Courts are the state’s primary courts of general jurisdiction.
+As per Idaho’s judicial laws, District Courts are the state’s primary courts of general jurisdiction and they attend to some felonies, misdemeanors, and infractions.
 However, jurisdiction is shared with drug courts and mental health courts in cases pertaining to drug crimes or mentally unfit offenders.
 Generally, criminal cases proceed from district courts unless the offense is drug-related or the offender is eligible for the insanity defense in which case the case is handled by the drug or mental health division of the court.

 Following the verdict of a district court, the defendant may opt to request an appeal from the state’s Court of Appeals or Supreme Court (in selected cases).
 Judgments issued by the Court of Appeals may also be reviewed by the Supreme court, however, verdicts issued by the Supreme Court are final and binding.